Orient: The Caribbean’s Most Famous Nude Beach

-If you are staying at one of the hotels in the Orient Beach area, the hotel give you a card.
-With this card you get two important features.
+If you are staying at one of the hotels in the Orient Beach area, the hotel gives you a card.
+With this card, you get two important features.
 One, the Beach Bars are the keepers of the lounge chairs and umbrellas.

 You show them the card and you get two cushioned loungers and an umbrella FOR FREE.
 If you are just visiting the beach for the day and want to sit here, it will cost you as much as 20 Euro.
 (Yes Euro, this is the French side, they use the Euro, the Dutch side is on the US dollar.)